Other Voices

 Jane Sheldon

 It’s interesting.
-Depending on what the other electronics do, I can be very, very aware of them or I can just trust what’s going on as this layer on top of the beach we’re performing.
-Sometimes it feels very interactive and other times it feels like something going on concurrently, and I’m sure both of those feelings up all by design.
+Depending on what the electronics do, I can be very, very aware of them or I can just trust what’s going on as this layer on top of which we’re performing.
+Sometimes it feels very interactive and other times it feels like something going on concurrently, and I’m sure both of those feelings are all by design.

 Alex Manton

-What was the process of collaboration between their performer and composer in helping that piece come to fruition?
+What was the process of collaboration between the performer and composer in helping the piece come to fruition?

 Fiona Hill

 Well, for me as a composer, it was really drawing on the expertise of these amazing performers because they can tell me so much about their instruments that as a composer I don’t know.
-So we did a lot of workshopping with instruments and especially with the extended techniques, working out is this possible, what’s the best sounds, what is either really cool sounds that you can make that I can put in my piece.
-Say to me, that process was really integral to writing the piece.
+So we did a lot of workshopping with instruments and especially with the extended techniques, working out is this possible, what’s the best sounds, what are the really cool sounds that you can make that I can put in my piece.
+So to me, that process was really integral to writing the piece.

 Alex Manton